googleanalytics/autotrack/docs/plugins/page-visibility-tracker.md

 The `pageVisibilityTracker` plugin defaults to sending visibility state change events as [non-interaction](https://developers.google.com/analytics/devguides/collection/analyticsjs/events#non-interaction_events) hits (for the `hidden` event), but you can customize this to make all hits interactive and since most sessions will contain visibility state change events, your sessions durations will become much more accurate.

 The downside of this approach is it will alter your bounce rate.
-However, for many users, this trade off is worth it since bounce rate can be calculated in other ways (e.g. with a custom segment).
+However, for many users, this trade-off is worth it since bounce rate can be calculated in other ways (e.g. with a custom segment).

 The examples section below includes a code sample showing [how to make all events interaction events](#ensuring-all-events-are-interaction-events).